ComradDoge/DogeEU4/README.md

 - Council of Trent modifiers tweaked
 - Minor tweaks to some monuments
 - All monuments that were T2 or T3 at start are T1
-- Monument upgrade costs increased
+- Monument upgrade costs increased (now 2500/5000/10000)
-- Innovativeness gain from picking an idea first halved (1.0 > 0.5)
+- Innovativeness gain from picking an idea and tech first decreased

 Fixes
 - Samogitia and Klaipeda got Lithuanian ideas